Lmr213/IRS-PM_Stance_Detection_System/README.md

 ## SECTION 4 : VIDEO OF SYSTEM MODELLING & USE CASE DEMO

 Note: The original video files are too large to upload here.
 Please refer to the submission folder for the videos.
-The 'video' folder here contains only the accompanying slides."
+The video folder here contains only the accompanying slides."

 ## SECTION 5 : USER GUIDE